Ferdodonna/Gasket/README.md

 # Possible inputs for each argument

-Radius1-3: everything greater than 0
+**Radius1-3**: everything greater than 0

-Rotation: 0 - 2π
+**Rotation**: 0 - 2π

-OutputPath: name of your .svg file, for example 'julius.svg'
+**OutputPath**: name of your .svg file, for example 'julius.svg'

-Generations: maximum amount of generations drawn,a natural number, if this limiter should be ignored input -1, can be overridden by another limiter
+**Generations**: maximum amount of generations drawn,a natural number, if this limiter should be ignored input -1, can be overridden by another limiter

-MaximumCircleAmount: maximum amount of circles drawn, a natural number, if this limiter should be ignored input -1, can be overridden by another limiter
+**MaximumCircleAmount**: maximum amount of circles drawn, a natural number, if this limiter should be ignored input -1, can be overridden by another limiter

-MinimalCircleRadius: minimum drawn circle radius, a floating point number, if this limiter should be ignored input -1, can be overridden by another limiter
+**MinimalCircleRadius**: minimum drawn circle radius, a floating point number, if this limiter should be ignored input -1, can be overridden by another limiter

-NestingAlgorithm: A nesting algorithm describes a way to draw additional circles into already drawn circles.
+**NestingAlgorithm**: A nesting algorithm describes a way to draw additional circles into already drawn circles.
 We currently have three
 options:

           1. nested_gasket_off => no nesting algorithm